National HMO Lobby

 There is ample justification for local HMO plans to be found in national planning policy.
 Indeed, where there is demographic imbalance (for instance, due to HMO concentrations) local plans are essential to achieve national policy.
 For instance, Planning Policy Statement 1 (PPS1) Delivering Sustainable Development (2005) states "Planning should facilitate and promote sustainable development by ... ensuring that development supports existing communities and contributes to the creation of safe, sustainable, liveable and mixed communities" (paragraph 5).
 PPS3 Housing (2006) goes further: "The Government is seeking to create sustainable, inclusive, mixed communities in all areas … The specific outcomes that the planning system should deliver are a mix of housing, both market and affordable, particularly in terms of tenure and price, to support a wide variety of households in all areas" (paragraphs 9-10); in particular, paragraphs 20-24 are concerned specifically with 'Achieving a mix of housing.'

-Many authorities already had generic policies, either on HMOs, or on student accommodation, or both (Bath is a case in point).
+Many authorities already had generic policies.
 Nevertheless the development of concentrations of HMOs has revealed the inadequacy of such policies.
+Their weakness was largely due to the lack of any planning controls on the development of HMOs.

-Accordingly (belatedly), many LPAs have developed more proactive policies, specific and targeted.
+More recently, many LPAs have developed more proactive policies, specific and targeted.
 Some have been developed under the current planning regime of Local Plans and Unitary Development Plans (UDPs), and a few are adopted.
 But many LPAs are taking advantage of the new regime of Local Development Frameworks (LDFs).
 Some policies take the form of Development Plan Documents (DPDs), which carry greater weight, but take a long time to adopt; other policies are being introduced as Supplementary Planning Documents (SPDs), which are quicker but less weighty.
-Many of these are currently under consultation.
+Many of these are currently under development.

 The policies developed so far are of three broad kinds.
 (1) One of these is Areas of Restraint: here, an area within the authority is designated, and within that area, restraints are imposed on certain forms of development.
 In most cases, the restraint is on student housing, including both purpose-built accommodation and student houses.
 This approach was pioneered in Birmingham, and is being followed in Leeds, Sheffield and Newcastle.
 However, in Oxford, the restraint is on HMOs.